renebrummel/ForNAV.TrainingModules/Exercises/DynamicChangeFonts.Exercise.md

 ### Dynamically change fonts and colors Exercise

-* Make the Header.DueDate text white on a blue background when the due date is
+* Make the Header.DueDate text white on a blue background when the due date is earlier than today
 * Create a new Body section for the line dataitem.
 Add a text control and set Line.Description as the Source Expression
 * Only display this new section when the Line.Type is blank (comment line)
 * Only display the existing section when the Line.Type is not blank